Looking for a Massachusetts wedding officiant?

 Becoming a JP

 In Massachusetts, a justice of the peace is appointed by the Governor for a seven year term and confirmed by the Governors Council.
 Each city/town is allowed one justice for every 5000 residents.
 In addition to affirming marriages, JPs may take affirmations, oaths, and depositions.
 Sometimes they may call meetings.
-Here is a summary of duties.
 Applications may be obtained from the Governor’s Council.

 - Non-residents, including JPs from other states, can marry people in Massachusetts.